mantzavinos004/Guide404/README.txt

-head	            Prints the first ten lines of STDOUT or a file. tail	            Prints the last ten lines of STDOUT or a file. sort	            Sorts the contents of STDOUT or a file. grep	            Searches for specific results that contain given patterns. cut	            Removes sections from each line of files. tr	               Replaces certain characters. column	         Command-line based utility that formats its input into multiple columns. awk	            Pattern scanning and processing language. sed	            A stream editor for filtering and transforming text. wc	               Prints newline, word, and byte counts for a given input. chmod	            Changes permission of a file or directory. chown	            Changes the owner and group of a file or directory.
+head	            Prints the first ten lines of STDOUT or a file. tail	            Prints the last ten lines of STDOUT or a file. sort	            Sorts the contents of STDOUT or a file. grep	            Searches for specific results that contain given patterns.   grep -v "flase" (excludes all the "flase" files) cut	            Removes sections from each line of files.    cut -d":" -f1 (it cuts everything after the first :) tr	               Replaces certain characters.         tr ":" " "    (so here we replace all the : with empty) column	         Command-line based utility that formats its input into multiple columns.         best is column -t awk	            Pattern scanning and processing language.      awk '{print $1, $NF}'  (print the first and the last result of a line) sed	            A stream editor for filtering and transforming text.     sed 's/bin/HTB/g' (it replaces bin with HTB at all lines) wc	               Prints newline, word, and byte counts for a given input.   (wc -l) => counts the lines of an output chmod	            Changes permission of a file or directory. chown	            Changes the owner and group of a file or directory.